Love and Loathing at the DNC

 Good morning!
 Today is the first day of the Democratic National Convention. … I am not allowed to leave for the convention until Tuesday, my daughter’s birthday, because she said so.

-I sold beers and pop out of a cooler to make extra money one summer at the Blues fest on the lake.
-I performed in the musical, “Tommy” (small role!) and briefly dated David Schwimmer, who was a remarkable actor & director even then.
+I sold beers and pop out of a cooler to make extra money one summer at the Blues Fest on the lake.
+I performed in the musical, “Tommy” (small role!), and briefly dated the Friends actor David Schwimmer, a remarkable actor & director even then.
 One summer, I traveled to Chile & Cuba with the Institute for Policy Studies (also interned in DC).

 Chicago is a GREAT city.
 But I have not gone back until now.
 Even with all these things I did at NU, I remember myself as being very insecure.
 It was a shock to my system to end up at a university with all these wealthy midwesterners who seemed so comfortable in their skins.

 Whereas, here I was, a mixed race, young woman, daughter of a hippie & a Chinese immigrant, who had bounced around from state to state all her life and even up to Canada.
-I went to three junior high schools in two countries!
-I have this psychological thing where I have always felt like a bit of an outsider, trying to fit in.
-(See how I was not the only one, in comments.)
+I went to three junior high schools in two countries.
+I have this psychological thing where I always feel like a bit of an outsider, trying to fit in.
+(Yes.
+I know everyone feels a bit like this.
+That is also true.
+I see you!)

 1968 was the year of my birth and so I have paid some special attention to it.
-I was born on January 1 and I consider the whole year to be mine. 🙂
+I was born on January 1, and so, I consider the whole year to be mine. 🙂

 Martin Luther King Jr. was killed in April, 1968 and Robert Kennedy was killed in June.
 He was running to be the nominee.
 Now his son is running, for what that is worth (not much in my mind.
 Most unfortunate.)
 Lots of upset, protests, unrest about all of it.

-The Vietnam war was raging, the Summer of Love was raging and Johnson was trying to figure out how to wind down the war but not willing to stop bombing North Vietnam.
-The voting age was 21 and there was a demand to make it 18 because 18-year-olds were the ones who were going off to kill & die in Vietnam.
+The Vietnam War was raging, the Summer of Love was raging and President Johnson was trying to figure out how to wind down the war but also not willing to stop bombing North Vietnam (sound familiar?).
+The voting age was 21 and there was a demand to make it 18 because 18-year-olds were the ones going off to kill & die in Vietnam.

-Abbie Hoffman, Jerry Rubin, Tom Hayden — “the Chicago Seven” minus Bobby Seale — and all kinds of protesters were descending upon Chicago … Today, there is another war people are fed up with, even though US troops are not (yet!) being sent to Israel and Gaza, etc.
+The “Yippies,” Abbie Hoffman, Jerry Rubin, Tom Hayden“the Chicago Seven” and Bobby Seale, the Black Panther, who was bound and gagged during the trial that followed — and all kinds of protesters descended upon Chicago … Today, there is another war people are fed up with, even though US troops are not (yet!) being sent to Israel and Gaza, etc.

-Roger Stone and Paul Manafort were Nixon groupies and just getting their hellacious engines revving.
+Roger Stone and Paul Manafort (Trump’s 2016 campaign managers) were Nixon groupies and just getting their hellacious engines revving.
 Stone has a tattoo of Nixon on his back.
 And the Kremlin Op that is Stone-Manafort is a major reason we got Donald the Dumpster Fire in 2016, along with all that Russian interference.

 Anyhoo, there’s more to say, of course.
 But I think we have had enough for today, right?